oracle/weblogic-monitoring-exporter/samples/kubernetes/end2end/docs/03-wls-operator.md

 ```
 git clone -b release/2.1 https://github.com/oracle/weblogic-kubernetes-operator.git
 ```
-Create a namespace in which to run the WLS operator.
+Create a namespace in which to run the WebLogic operator.
 ```
 kubectl create namespace weblogic-operator1
 ```